Daniel George, MD, is one of two DCI faculty to be named a Fellow of ASCO this year

 George is the first author of several important papers to be published this year on cancer disparities.

-His forthcoming paper in Cancer (in press) reports out some new results of his investigator-initiated race-stratified multi-center prospective ABI-RACE trial (A Phase II Open Label, Parallel group study of Abiraterone Acetate in African American and Caucasian Men with Metastatic Castrate Resistant Prostate Cancer
+His forthcoming paper in Cancer (in press) reports out some new results of his investigator-initiated race-stratified multi-center prospective ABI-RACE trial (A Phase II Open Label, Parallel group study of Abiraterone Acetate in African American and Caucasian Men with Metastatic Castrate Resistant Prostate Cancer).
+George is first author and Andrew Armstrong, MD, MSc, is senior author.

 The ABI-RACE trial, completed in 2019, involved the enrollment of equal numbers of Black and White men with metastatic, castrate resistant prostate cancer who were treated with the anti-hormone therapy, abiraterone, and the steroid, prednisone.